Lorenzo Morelli: Prato

-Despite had €300,000 book value in accounting, Prato accepted to sign Morelli for a peppercorn fee of €500 in co-ownership deal only on 20 August 2010.
+Despite had €300,000 book value in accounting, Prato accepted to sign Morelli for a peppercorn fee of €500 in a co-ownership deal only on 20 August 2010.
 Fiorentina announced that Morelli had left for Juve Stabia in June and Gavorrano in July, but apparently collapsed.
-At Prato Lorenzo Morelli also joined this namesake who played for Giovanissimi U15 team in 2009–10 season.
+At Prato, Lorenzo Morelli also joined this namesake, who played for Giovanissimi U15 team in the 2009–10 season.

 Morelli only played 3 times in 2010–11 Lega Pro Seconda Divisione.
-In June 2011 Fiorentina sold Morelli outright to the Tuscany and re-signed Lorenzo Tafi and Edoardo Pazzagli.
-All 3 deals were for peppercorn fee of €500.
-Tafi later re-sold by La Viola again for a peppercorn but Pazzagli failed to leave the club.
+In June 2011, Fiorentina sold Morelli outright to Tuscany and re-signed Lorenzo Tafi and Edoardo Pazzagli.
+All 3 deals were for a peppercorn fee of €500.
+Tafi was later re-sold by La Viola again for a peppercorn, but Pazzagli failed to leave the club.

 Despite being abandoned by Fiorentina, Prato gave Morelli another season, but in 2011–12 Lega Pro Prima Divisione.
-The club had promoted in 2011 to fill the vacancies.
-Morelli made a little improvement, played 5 times in the third division.
+The club had been promoted in 2011 to fill the vacancies.
+Morelli made little improvement and played 5 times in the third division.